we speak your language!”

 Issue: Bug bites on the eyelid can last about a week, and itch rather than hurt, despite the significant swelling they produce.

 To do: Treatment usually involves cool compresses and oral antihistamines, sleeping elevated and a lot of patience.
+See your doctor if the problem seems severe or lasts more than a couple of sdays.

 Cause: Metal eyeglass frames can cause chronic swelling and dermatitis around the eyes and on the brows, nose and temples on those allergic to nickel.